RelativeProgramming/master-thesis/docs/graph_structure.md

 Relations:
 - [x]  `DECLARES`: all declared methods, properties and type parameters
 - [x]  `EXTENDS`: base interfaces
+- [x]  `DEPENDS_ON`: all internal and external declarations that are used within the interface
+  - [x]  attribute `cardinality` indicates the number of references made (added up transitively)

 ## Type Alias Declaration (TODO)